Yevgeny Balitsky: National politics

+On 12 July 2016, despite constant media scrutiny of the voting procedure, Balytskyi, in addition to himself, voted for two other fellow MPs who were absent from their seats, hiding behind his jacket.
+As response to the coverage, he gave his middle finger to a journalist who was filming him during a vote in the Verkhovna Rada.

+On 18 January 2018, he was one of 36 MPs who voted against the Law on the Recognition of Ukrainian Sovereignty over the Occupied Territories of Donetsk and Luhansk Regions.

+On 23 April 2019, he was one of the 59 MPs who signed a motion on the basis of which the Constitutional Court of Ukraine cancelled the article of the Criminal Code of Ukraine on illicit enrichment, which required public officials to provide explanations about the sources of their income and the income of their family members.
+Criminal liability for illicit enrichment was introduced in Ukraine in 2015.
+This was one of the EU's requirements for the implementation of the Visa Liberalisation Action Plan, as well as one of Ukraine's commitments to the IMF, as set out in the Memorandum.

 In the 2019 Ukrainian parliamentary election Balitsky failed to get reelected in district No. 80, this time for the party Opposition Bloc.
 In this election he gained 29.5% of the votes in the constituency, while winner Serhii Minko won with 33.13%.

 In the 2020 Ukrainian local elections Balitsky was again elected as a deputy of the Zaporizhzhia Oblast Council for the party Opposition Bloc.

 Collaboration with Russian forces

 Following the capture of Melitopol by Russian forces during the 2022 Russian invasion of Ukraine, Balitsky assisted in the establishment of a new, pro-Russian government in the city.
 The Security Service of Ukraine (SBU) has claimed that Balitsky is the grey eminence of the occupation in Melitopol.

 On 9 May 2022, it was reported that Balitsky was appointed governor of the Russian-occupied Zaporizhia Oblast.
-Balitsky became a member of United Russia on 26 September 2022.
+Balitsky became a member of the United Russia political party on 26 September 2022.

 On 30 September 2022, Balitsky and the other pro-Russian occupation heads, Denis Pushilin, Leonid Pasechnik and Volodymyr Saldo, attended the ceremony in Moscow during which Vladimir Putin formally announced the annexation of the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts.

-In January 2023, Balitisky and the administration established the Pavel Sudoplatov Battalion and Balitsky's son joined it as a soldier.
+In January 2023, Balitsky and the administration established the Pavel Sudoplatov Battalion and Balitsky's son joined it as a soldier.